Magpie (Mutehekau Shipu) Multi-Day Rafting Trip (Canada)

 The Original Magpie Outfitter since 1988.

-In terms of dramatic scenery, untouched wilderness, spectacular camps and numerous fun rapids, the Magpie is without question one of the top whitewater rafting destinations in the world and in the top few in North America.
-Earth River pioneered rafting on this now classic trip completing the first rafting expedition in 1988.
+In terms of dramatic scenery, untouched wilderness, spectacular camps, and numerous exciting rapids, the Magpie is, without question, one of the top whitewater rafting destinations in the world and among the best in North America.
+Earth River pioneered rafting on this now-classic trip, completing the first rafting expedition in 1988.
+Prior to Earth River’s descent, the river had only been explored by canoeists, who portaged many of the larger rapids.

 Magpie Video